 The reason for this is simple: It’s called antibiotic resistance.

-In short, the overuse of antibiotics is making us less effective at combating infection.
+In short, the overuse of antibiotics is making them less effective at combating infection.
 As a result, your doctor may only prescribe antibiotics to treat certain kinds of infections.

 What is antibiotic resistance?